This article was written by Ely and contains her favorite party games that she has enjoyed with her gaming group.

 If you don’t like crude humor, then skip this one.

-What Party Games Do You Enjoy that are Easy to Teach?
+What Party Games Do You Enjoy Playing as an Adult?

 These are only 5 of the many games I’ve added to my Board Game Collection in the last year.
 However, I wanted to highlight Party Games because I love how their casual nature makes people feel comfortable participating.